AxisCommunications/media-stream-library-js/player/README.md

 yarn add media-stream-player
 ```

+You will also need to install the peer dependency [Luxon](https://github.com/moment/luxon), which we use for
+date and time purposes.

-You can find an example of this under `examples/react-app`.
+You can find a react example under `examples/react-app`.
 To run our example react app, you can start a webpack dev server with:

 ```shell